 Salvage Value + The Cost to Repair > Actual Cash Value

-The way the insurance company determines whether your vehicle is repairable or a total loss is by using a formula, Salvage Value + The Cost to Repair > Actual Cash Value, which is the Pre-Loss Fair Retail Market Value of the vehicle.
+The way the insurance company determines whether your vehicle is repairable or a total loss is normally by using a formula, Salvage Value + The Cost to Repair > Actual Cash Value, which is the Pre-Loss Fair Retail Market Value of the vehicle.
 This is called the total loss threshold and it varies from state to state.
 On the norm, most states set it at 75% of the Damage to Value, but there are states that have lower and higher thresholds.
+In Oregon it is 80% whereas in Texas it’s 100%

 When your vehicle is declared a total loss, the insurance company must supply you with an fair market valuation or appraisal report.
 The report must include certain criteria such as the correct equipment, condition of the vehicle, comparables (vehicles similar to your vehicle in equipment, condition and miles in your used car market).
 Insurance companies will normally use a national 3rd party company such as Audatex, JD Power Mitchell, or CCC, to provide them with a valuation on your vehicle, but there are times where a local appraiser is used.
 Normally we find that many of the valuations that are used by the insurance companies are up to 40% less than they should be.